SackeyDavid/Africa-DSI-Quiz/README.md

 Q3.
 Consider the binomial model, where the variable X is the total number of failures from a set of N produced electronic components.
 Let p be the probability of a failure and x the number of failures during a one year observation period.
 What is the standard deviation of the maximum likelihood estimator given that there were 37 failures observed out of a group of 840 electronic components during the one year observation period?

-I chose standard deviation (std) value of 0.00114 as answer because the likelihood funtion at this std value was had the maximum value.
+I chose standard deviation (std) value of 0.00114 as answer because the likelihood funtion at this std value had the maximum value.
 (Check Q3.ipynb for how I got my solution)

 Q4.
 This question had to do with 13 robbers who stole gold bars and had to share it equally amongst themselves.
 It turned out to have 3 left.
 One of the robbers attempted to fight and was thrown out by the leader of the gang.
 His/Her gold bars were taken and shared among the remaining 12.
 After each as received equally, 5 was left.
 Another attempted to fight and was thrown out by the leader of the gang.
 His/Her gold bars were taken and shared among the remaining 11.
 After each as received equally, 0 gold bars was left.
 The question asked to find out how many gold bars the robbers had if the gold bars were less than 750 (not so sure of the exact figure).